 Whereas those mentioned above had all withdrawn from antidepressants, others mentioned in the report were prescribed antidepressants while in custody, shortly before their death.

-19-year-old Mahry Rosser (right) displayed concern that she had not seen in her family from South Wales, over 400 km away from her prison in Yorkshire, for more than a year.
+19-year-old Mahry Rosser (right) displayed concern that she had not seen her family from South Wales, over 400 km away from her prison in Yorkshire, for more than a year.
 She was prescribed antidepressants and the following month she hanged herself in her cell.

 Robert Richards (22) was prescribed antidepressants shortly before his suicide following bullying in prison, while 24-year-old Amy Friar was given medication after she discovered while in prison that her partner had been murdered.
 Days later, she was found hanged.